Denver Car Accident Attorneys

 - Obtain a copy of the police report

 - Don’t admit any fault

 - Don’t give a statement that is recorded

-- Don’t accept the first offer from insurance
+- Don’t accept the first offer from the insurance company

 Common Car Accident Injuries

-Car accidents, no matter the severity, can leave you with injuries that prevent you from working, from feeding yourself, from getting dressed and from being able to walk.
+Car accidents, no matter the severity, can leave you with serious injuries that prevent you from working, from feeding yourself, from getting dressed, and from being able to walk.
 The most common injuries our Denver car accident attorneys see include: